albertkawmi/pong/README.md

   canvas.closePath();
 }
 ```
-Note that this is our first function that takes _arguments_.

-This is so that we can use the same function to draw _both_ paddles by passing in different arguments for each paddle.

-12.2 Inside the `gameLoop` function call the `drawPaddle` function immediately after `drawBall`:
+12.2 Inside the `gameLoop` add the `drawPaddle` function immediately after `drawBall`:
 ```javascript
 drawPaddle(leftPaddleX, leftPaddleY, paddleWidth, paddleHeight);
 ```
+This will draw the _left_ paddle.

-12.3 On the following line, call the function again, this time with arguments for the _right_ paddle:
+12.3 On the following line, add `drawPaddle` again, this time for the _right_ paddle:
 ```javascript
 drawPaddle(rightPaddleX, rightPaddleY, paddleWidth, paddleHeight);
 ```